How to recognize peer-reviewed (refereed) journals

 How do you determine whether an article qualifies as being a peer-reviewed journal article?

-First, you need to look for actual articles, excluding those types of information that are not.
-Then, you need to be able to identify which journals are peer-reviewed.
-There are generally four methods for doing this:
+First, you need to be able to identify which journals are peer-reviewed.
+There are generally four methods for doing this

 - Limiting a database search to peer-reviewed journals only.